cybercryptio/d1-entityframework/Encryptonize.EntityFramework/README.md

 }
 ```

-- An instance for `IEncryptonizeClient`, used to communicate with the Encryptonize sevrice, have be injected into the `DbContext`.
+- An instance for `IEncryptonizeClient`, used to communicate with the Encryptonize service, has be injected into the `DbContext`.
 - The `Confidential` data annotation is used to mark data that should be encrypted.
 - `UseEncryptonize` in `OnModelCreating` is used to tell Entity Framework Core to encrypt and decrypt data transparently.